sheppoor/bag-o-tricks/README.md

 Missing:

 * A better hex editor
-* A column mode editor tool
+* A column mode editor tool - old school editors (UltraEdit for example) were better and feature complete for dealing with fixed position files.
 * I hate all the color pickers, need a good one that's not external to VSCode.

 ### VSCode customizations

 All my standard changes to the `settings.json` file

-`TODO` look up what I've done before
+*`TODO` look up what I've done before and add it here*

 ### External to VSCode